larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Moderation

+A sergeant-at-arms (SAA) is an officer appointed by a deliberative body to keep order during its meetings {{?SAA-WIKIPEDIA}}.
-A sergeant-at-arms (SAA) appointed by the IETF Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
+SAAs for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.

-The sergeants-at-arms are intended to establish a self-moderation function on the community, by the community.
+The SAAs are intended to establish a self-moderation function on the community, by the community.
 The IETF Chair therefore should not appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
 If an SAA is selected for such a position, they